Last Updated on December 23, 2021 by Real Men Sow

-Ericaceous plants are simply acid-loving fruits such as blueberry, cranberry, lingonberry, heathland bilberry, and other berries.
+Ericaceous plants are simply acid-loving fruits such as blueberry, cranberry, lingonberry, heathland bilberry, and tea plants.
 The reason why we call them ericaceous, because they naturally grow in acidic soils at 4.0 and 5.0 pH.
 Growing them requires an acidic type of soil, ericaceous compost.

 How to Grow Ericaceous Plants?